Spøttrup Castle

 Spøttrup Castle (Spøttrup Borg) is a well-preserved medieval defensive castle in Jutland, Denmark.
 It is situated 18 km northwest of Skive and 2 km west of the village of Rødding.

-The castle is located at the easthern shore of Spøttrup Lake, a small lake just east of the Limfjord.
+The castle is located at the eastern shore of Spøttrup Lake, a small lake just east of the Limfjord.

 History

 The estate was transferred to the Diocese of Viborg in 1404.
 It became the property of the Crown in 1536 and was sold to Henrik Below (1540–1606), a nobleman with the Danish court.
 The oldest section of the building is the south wing, which was constructed c.
 1521.
 The east and north wings followed between 1525 and 1530.
 The western end of the north wing was destroyed by an incoming tidal wave in 1534.
 The large arched windows were walled up, leaving only narrow sighting slits.
 The oldest part of the building is the cellar with cross vaults supported by pillars.

 The ramparts and the double moat served to defend the castle from cannon fire.